What is a Blog?

 In fact, plenty of these websites do have a blog.
 Here are a few famous names you’ll know and links to their respective blog:

-It’s hard for the average person to set up sites like some of the ones listed above without investing heavily in its creation and marketing.
+It’s hard for the average person to set up sites like some of the ones listed above without investing heavily in their creation and marketing.

 A blog is different.